Accredited Medical Laboratory Sciences Programs

 Phlebotomy Technician Program Frequently Asked Questions

-- When do HHS Phlebotomy Technician program classes begin and end?
+- When do Hennepin Healthcare Phlebotomy Technician program classes begin and end?

 - How many Phlebotomy students are accepted in each class?

 Between 2 and 4 students are accepted for each class.
-Keeping the classes small lets us provide more one on one attention to students and maximize access to practice time and resources.
+Keeping the classes small lets us provide more one one-on-one attention to students and maximize access to practice time and resources.

 - Can I transfer college credits into the program when I enroll?